High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Preliminaries

-\subsection{Channel models}
+\subsection{Channel Models}

-In this paper, we study the optimisation of MI and GMI in two different channels: i) an \ac{AWGN} channel, and ii) a discrete-time optical fiber channel.
+In this paper, we study the optimisation of MI and GMI in two different channels: i) an \ac{AWGN} channel, and ii) a discrete-time optical fibre channel.
 The \ac{AWGN} channel is modelled as

-with noise variance $\sigma_z^2$ per $2$ real dimensions, where $X$ is transmitted, Gaussian noise is added and then $Y$ is received; $\vect{x}$ and $\vect{y}$ are instances of those variable; $f_X(\vect{x})$ and $f_Y(\vect{y})$ are the corresponding probability distribution functions.
-The transmitted symbols, represented as the row vector $\mat{x_i}$, are uniformly distributed, i.e., $f_X(\mat{x_i})=1/M$.
-Regardless of our channel, we wish to determine the number of bits that can be reliably transmitted over the channel in each channel use.
+with noise variance $\sigma_z^2$ per $2$ real dimensions.
+Variable $X$ denotes the transmitted symbols, Gaussian noise is added and then variable $Y$ denotes the received symbols; $\vect{x}$ and $\vect{y}$ are instances of those variables; $f_X(\vect{x})$ and $f_Y(\vect{y})$ are the corresponding probability distribution functions.
+The transmitted symbols, denoted by the row vector $\vect{x_i}$ of $\mat{x}$, are uniformly distributed, i.e., $f_X(\vect{x_i})=1/M$.

 The other channel we consider is the nonlinear fibre channel.
-The channel is modelled as \ac{AWGN} whose noise power is dependent on the physical properties of the fibre transmission system, optical signal power and the \ac{ASE} noise power\cite{Splett1993Ultimate,Poggiolini2012GN}.
-Additionally, the modulation format used for transmission impacts the noise power, following \cite{Dar2013Properties,dar2014on}, the \ac{SNR} of an optical fibre channel at optimum launch power can be predicted as;
+The channel is modelled as an \ac{AWGN} channel whose noise power is dependent on the physical properties of the fibre transmission system, optical transmitted signal power and the \ac{ASE} noise power\cite{Splett1993Ultimate,Poggiolini2012GN}.
+Additionally, the modulation format used for transmission impacts the noise power, following \cite{Dar2013Properties,dar2014on}, and the \ac{SNR} of an optical fibre channel at optimum launch power can be predicted as

-with the nonlinear coefficients $\eta_1$ and $\eta_2$, the launch power $P$, \ac{ASE} noise power $P_{\text{ASE}}$ and the excess kurtosis $\Phi(X) \triangleq \frac{ \mathbb{E}\left[|X|^4\right]}{\mathbb{E}\left[|X|^2\right]^2}-2$ of the complex constellation.
-A closed form equation for $\eta_1$ can be found in \cite[Eq.~(5,10,11)]{Semrau2019AClosedForm} and $\eta_2$ can be found in 2 \cite[Eq.~(16)]{Semrau2019AModulation}.
+with the nonlinear coefficients $\eta_1$ and $\eta_2$, the launch power $P$, \ac{ASE} noise power $P_{\text{ASE}}$ and the excess kurtosis $\Phi(X) \triangleq \frac{\mathbb{E}\left[|X|^4\right]}{\mathbb{E}\left[|X|^2\right]^2}-2$ of the complex constellation.
+A closed form equation for $\eta_1$ can be found in \cite[Eq.~(5,10,11)]{Semrau2019AClosedForm} and $\eta_2$ can be found in \cite[Eq.~(16)]{Semrau2019AModulation}.

-The ratio between the optimum SNR for the input distribution $X_A$ and the input distribution $X_B$ is then given as:
+To simplify the expression for the performance of a optical transmission system given a transmitted constellation, the dependence on \ac{ASE} noise power cancels out when describing the expression as a ratio of the optimum \ac{SNR} of the input distribution and a reference distribution.
+Effectively lumping the channel description into two terms.
+Although any reference distribution can be chosen, the Gaussian distribution has zero excess kurtosis, i.e., $\Phi\left(X_\text{Gaussian}\right)=0$, and simplifies the expression even further.
+The ratio between the optimum SNR for the input distribution $X$ and the reference distribution $X_\text{ref}$ is then given as